adamdbradley/foresight.js/README.md

 * Javascript Framework independent (ie: jQuery not required)
 * Cross-browser and cross-platform
 * Image dimensions set by percent's will scale to the parent element's available width and device pixel ratio
-* Fully customizable through global configuration options and individual img options
+* Fully customizable through global configuration options and individual _img_ attributes
-* Default images load without javascript enabled
+* Default images will load without javascript enabled
 * Minifies down to roughly 5K